 “How’s your arm?”

-Abby adjusted the backpack on her lap.
+Abby adjusted her position.
 “It’s fine.”

 “I remember thirteen,” Nicole empathized.
 “Don’t be so quick to grow up.”